bdickason/bdickason.com/posts/speed-is-the-killer-feature.md

 Here are some examples of products that fake being fast:

 * Facebook’s app pioneered loading images that look like actual content.
 The structure and UI of the page loads but the content does not.
-As a result, you can still use the product and prepare to take actions, even if the content hasn’t loaed.
+As a result, you can still use the product and prepare to take actions, even if the content hasn’t loaded.
 * Games have a rule to never block the input thread.
 You can slow down the visuals but the controls should always feel responsive so the user feels in control.
 * Robinhood has you swipe up to trade, but runs your transaction in the background and notifies you via email when your trade is complete.